 The manager at a furniture retail store shared this tip with me and I want to share it with you.
 Often times his own sales staff were the culprit in leaving ink marks on the inventory.
 They would sit on the couch, forgetting about the uncovered pen in the back pocket or one erroneous hand gesture with a pen in hand resulted in ink stains on the showroom sofa.

-Ink stains on furniture is not considered a selling features so no matter the color of the ink or the color of the microfiber sofa the stain had to go.
+Ink stains on furniture are not considered a selling features so no matter the color of the ink or the color of the microfiber sofa the stain had to go.
 Because they specialize in couches with the S, W and S/W cleaning codes, this method is safe for such couches.
 It was not tried on an X coded couch.

 Here’s how to remove ink stains from your microfiber couch: